 Right at birth use a soft washcloth or an infant toothbrush and water to clean your child’s gums.
 The habit makes tooth brushing easier because baby gets used to you working in his or her mouth.

 Use only non-fluoridated toothpaste until ages 2-3.
-Then use just a pea sized amount of regular toothpaste and supervise your children until they can be counted on to spit and not swallow toothpaste, usually around ages 6-7.
+Then use a pea sized amount of regular toothpaste and supervise your child until they can be counted on to spit and not swallow toothpaste, usually around ages 6-7.

 Lift your baby’s top lip at least once a month to check for brown/black spots along the gum line, this is one of the most common places baby tooth decay occurs.